RomneyDa/gear-gen/README.md

 }
 ```

-Attributes:
-- crossSize: size of the svg rendered center cross.
-Default 8
-- holeSize: size of the svg rendered center hole.
-Default 0.25

-// For simple usage, the constructor allows flexible inputs and has default params, but checks thoroughly to ensure the gear is valid.
+For simple usage, the constructor allows flexible inputs and has reasonable default params, but checks thoroughly to ensure the gear is valid.
 These are summarized as follows:
 - Pressure angle is limited between 15 and 35 degrees
 - Scale cannot be set if a parent is provided; it must be inherited
 - On any gear, P, N, and D can't all be set as two are used calculate the other